HariharanJ7/Exeter-coding-challenge/README.md

-this file submiited in of rar file
+this file submiited in of rar zip file